veebch/photon/README.md

 # Hardware

 - A Pi Pico
-- A Rotary Encoder              (mode selection etc)
+- A Rotary Encoder              (adjust settings and measure)
-- A Mechanical Keyboard Switch  (to Trigger measurement)
+- A Mmomentary Switch           (to toggle mode)
 - A Photodiode                  (fast and accurate measurement in case we end up writing code that is clever enough to measure studio flash)
 - A LiPo Battery
 - A roll-on Deodorant bottle